ansarilaith/laith-taha/EZIoT_SDK/README.md

 `eziot.watch(startrows=10,update=10,group=None,device=None)`

-This meta function uses `get_data()` and the `after` variable to efficiently watch for new rows added to the data.
+This meta function uses `get_data` and the `after` variable to efficiently watch for new rows added to the data.
 Once called it will loop indefinitely and print new rows to the screen.

 - startrows: an INTEGER number of rows to start the printout. default is 10.
-- update: an INTEGER or FLOAT number of seconds between ‘get_data()’ requests. default is 10.
+- update: an INTEGER or FLOAT number of seconds between `get_data` requests. default is 10.
-- group|device: as described in ‘get_data()’.
+- group|device: see the description above in `eziot.post_data`

 ### Deleting Data